YoYo178/yt-shorts-blocker-extension/README.md

   - **Brave**: brave://extensions/
   - **Opera**: opera://extensions/

+- CRX File:
+  - Drag and drop the **.crx** file to the extensions page and install the extension

+- ZIP File:
   - Enable "Developer mode" in the top right corner
   - Click "Load unpacked" and select the unzipped folder
   - The extension should now be installed and active

 ### Firefox
+#### Make sure to download the Firefox version of the extension!

-- Visit the Firefox Add-ons page
+- Open your browser and head over to the `about:debugging` page
-- Click "Add to Firefox"
+- Navigate to "This Firefox" from the sidebar
-- Follow the prompts to complete installation
+- Click on "Load Temporary Add-on..." and select the **.zip** file of the extension

 ## 🛠️ Development
 ### Prerequisites